byllgrim/SPL/README.md

 Simple Public License (SPL)
 ===========================
-Anyone may utilize this work in any way.
+Anyone may use this work in any way.

 All rights are waived.